nus-cs3281/2020/students/anubh-v/observations.md

 there are no conventions enforced for commits in PR branches.

-I suggest that we should adopt the use of `git rebase` (and not `git merge`) when we want to bring our PR branches up to date with `master`.
+I suggest that we should adopt the use of `git rebase` (and not `git merge`) for bringing PR branches up to date with `master`.
 This will remove a significant amount of "noise" from merge commits in the PR branch.